JujuAdams/Bulb/docs/22.0/BulbRenderer.md

 |`[textureFiltering]`|boolean |Whether to use texture filtering when drawing the application surface.
 If not specified, the texture filter setting will not be changed|
 |`[alphaBlend]`      |boolean |Whether to use texture filtering when drawing the application surface.
 If not specified, the alpha blending setting will not be changed|

-Draws a surface, lit up by the renderer.
-The surface will be appropriately gamma corrected, tonemapped, and bloomed as per the renderer's settings.
+Bulb uses gamma correct lighting and, as such, works in a slightly different way to most other GameMaker lighting systems.
+Instead of multiplying the light on top of a source surface (typically the application surface), Bulb instead combines the source surface with the lighting in a special shader called a "tonemapping" shader.
+This process is complex, especially for HDR lighting and bloom, so it is wrapped up inside this helper method.

 !> Be careful not to draw a lit surface to itself!
 This can cause serious rendering errors.

-If you'd like to draw the application surface, please see `BulbDrawLitApplicationSurface()`.
+?> If you'd like to draw the application surface, you'll probably find it easier to use `BulbDrawLitApplicationSurface()`.

 &nbsp;